gitpetr/Chi_app/README.markdown

 And also in installed driver (not sure about that): `$ brew install chromedriver`

-* Google map inetgration via `gmaps4rails` gem.
+* Google map integrated via `gmaps4rails` gem.
 After installation make sure that in `gmaps4rails.css.scss` you did that:

 ```css
 .map_container {